Call Now: 780-218-7444

 Payment plans

 Money has to leave your hands at some point so planning a schedule for this is a good idea.
-Typically, a 30% deposit is paid, then 30% when 2/3rds of the work is done as outlined on the contract and the last 30% when the final day is complete with a 10% holdback for you to have sufficient time to confirm all projects are in fact complete.
-Call Service Alberta if you have further questions about contracts.
+Typically, a 30% deposit is paid, then 30% when 2/3rds of the work is done as outlined on the contract, and the last 30% when the final day is complete with a 10% holdback for you to have sufficient time to confirm all projects are complete.

 Another option is that contractors will work all week and invoice for the balance owed that week.
 This is a good system that is trackable and also prevents further confusion on the invoices weeks later when time has passed and it is uncertain what transpired on the day in question.
-It allows you as the home owner to see progress and the time things take, pay as you go, and keep yourself on budget.

 It is also beneficial to the contractor as they are paid regularly and this alleviates the stress of buying materials and also paying their own bills.
 They are people too and they often have families to feed also, so this is a very good way to work out a fair and equitable plan for everyone.